mpokimwaisela/bpf/README.md

 ## Code structure
 src/
 ├── Makefile
+├── loader.c
+├── bpf_programs/
+│   ├── execsnoop.bpf.c

+### Description
-├── loader.c                    # User-space loader that attaches the BPF program
+ - `loader.c`: User-space loader that loads and attaches the BPF program to a tracepoint.
-├── bpf_programs/               # Directory for all eBPF-related files
+ - `bpf_programs/`: Contains all eBPF-related files.
-│   ├── execsnoop.bpf.c         # eBPF program attached to the execve syscall
+    - `execsnoop.bpf.c`: The eBPF program that hooks into the execve syscall via a tracepoint.
-│   └── vmlinux.h               # Auto-generated kernel type definitions (from BTF)

 ## Build and running

-I only have one bpf program at the moment called `execsnoop.bpf.c`.
+- The project currently includes one eBPF program: `execsnoop.bpf.c`.
-This program attaches to the linux execve system call using a tracepoint.
+- It attaches to the Linux `execve` syscall using a tracepoint.
-Specifically in our case we check if the process name matches `bash`,`ls` or `python` then logs a message using bpf_printk if it matches.
+- When a process named `bash`, `ls`, or `python` is executed, it logs the event using `bpf_printk`.

 ```bash
 cd ./src